High Tide Continues Rapid Expansion into United States Through Acquisition of Leading Online Retailer DankStop

 ABOUT HIGH TIDE

 High Tide is a retail-focused cannabis company enhanced by the manufacturing and distribution of consumption accessories.
 The Company is the most profitable Canadian retailer of recreational cannabis as measured by Adjusted EBITDA,2 with 87 current locations spanning Ontario, Alberta, Manitoba and Saskatchewan.
 High Tide's retail segment features the Canna Cabana, Meta Cannabis Co., Meta Cannabis Supply Co. and NewLeaf Cannabis banners, with additional locations under development across the country.
-High Tide has been serving consumers for over a decade through its numerous consumption accessory businesses including e-commerce platforms Grasscity.com, Smoke Cartel and CBDcity.com, and its wholesale distribution division under Valiant Distribution, including the licensed entertainment product manufacturer Famous Brandz.
-High Tide's strategy as a parent company is to extend and strengthen its integrated value chain, while providing a complete customer experience and maximizing shareholder value.
-Key industry investors in High Tide include Tilray Inc. (TSX:TLRY) (Nasdaq:TLRY) and Aurora Cannabis Inc. (NYSE:ACB) (TSX:ACB).
+High Tide has been serving consumers for over a decade through its numerous consumption accessory businesses including e-commerce platforms Grasscity.com and Smokecartel.com, and more recently in the hemp-derived CBD space through CBDcity.com, FABCBD.com, Dailyhighclub.com as well as its wholesale distribution division under Valiant Distribution, including the licensed entertainment product manufacturer Famous Brandz.
+High Tide’s strategy as a parent company is to extend and strengthen its integrated value chain, while providing a complete customer experience and maximizing shareholder value.
+Key industry investors in High Tide include Tilray Inc. (TSX:TLRY) (Nasdaq:TLRY) and Aurora Cannabis Inc. (TSX:ACB) (Nasdaq:ACB).

 Neither the TSXV nor its Regulation Services Provider (as that term is defined in the policies of the TSXV) accepts responsibility for the adequacy or accuracy of this release.